prof-rossetti/internet-technologies/exercises/api-client-py/exercise.md

     print("---")
 ```

-Run the script and observe the printed output:
+Run the script from the command-line and observe the printed output:

 ```sh
 python api_client.py